henry-hsieh/riscv-asm-vim/README.md

 ### [VimPlug](https://github.com/junegunn/vim-plug)

-1. Add the following to your `.vimrc`:
+1. Add the following text to the vim-plug section in your `.vimrc`:

 ```VimL
 Plug 'henry-hsieh/riscv-asm-vim'